sharathbhargav/CS441-HW2/Readme.md

 For task4 : "hadoop jar LogFileProcessor-assembly-1.0.jar com.Task4 /path/to/input /path/to/output"
 where path/to/input is a folder containing all log files,  path/to/output is folder name where output has to be written

+A short demo of running the above tasks on AWS EMR can be found at https://www.youtube.com/watch?v=ANBrpZWj3qc